-Playa Fortuna is what I would call a local beach — locals enjoy it a lot, but don’t always clean up after themselves.
+Playa Fortuna is what I would call a local beach — locals enjoy it a lot, but it is not maintained, so it is not always clean.
 They bring their dogs to this beach.
 There is some trash and broken bottles around.
 So watch where you step.
 This beach, and the general area, is not my favorite — the sand is too narrow and the neighborhood is a bit too depressed for me.
 But I did notice that the eastern end had some nice shells and a few pieces of sea glass.

-To get to Playa Fortuna from Route 3, turn north on Road 193 (there is a fruit stand on the corner), then make first the first right and follow the road to the ocean.
+To get to Playa Fortuna from Route 3, turn north on Road 193, then make first the first right and follow the road to the ocean.
 Unless you are interested in shelling and/or hunting sea glass, I would go to another beach.

 To get to this beach, turn at the Kiosks and take the small road behind them.
-Park anywhere on the beach or in the Kiosk parking lot.
+Park anywhere on the beach “parking” area or in the Kiosk parking lot.